aws/aws-iot-device-sdk-embedded-C/libraries/standard/mqtt/utest/README.md

 # Writing Unit Tests

-### Introduction to CMOCK
+### Introduction to CMock
-**CMOCK** is a mocking framework, that automatically generates mocks.
+**CMock** is a mocking framework, that automatically generates mocks.
 It gives the ability to set expectations and implement stubs/callbacks.
-This will allow you to call the functions to be tested and the **CMOCK** generated code will do all the rest for you.
+This will allow you to call the functions to be tested and the **CMock** generated code will do all the rest for you.

 For example suppose your module accesses the internet using sockets, but you want to just test your module (unit) without testing/calling any socket API function as this could be unpredictable, slow, hard to simulate all possible error scenarios and return codes.
-In order to achieve that you tell **CMOCK** to mock the header file where the socket's APIs reside.
-For simplicity we will assume the only function used is *func*, **CMOCK** will generate the following mocks for you:
+In order to achieve that you tell **CMock** to mock the header file where the socket's APIs reside.
+For simplicity we will assume the only function used is *func*, **CMock** will generate the following mocks for you:

 ```
 func_Ignore[AndReturn]([return_val]);